DPIRD-DMA/CloudS2Mask/README.md

 * High-precision cloud and cloud shadow segmentation for Sentinel-2 L1C imagery.
 * Rapid processing: Approximately 2.2 seconds per scene at 20m resolution (RTX 4090, AMD Ryzen 9 5950X).
 * Compatibility with both GPU and non-GPU systems.
+* Supported on Linux, Windows, and macOS.

 ## 🚀 Installation
+**Windows Users with NVIDIA GPUs**: Before installing CloudS2Mask, ensure you've installed [PyTorch with CUDA support](https://pytorch.org/get-started/locally/), then follow the steps below.

+**Mac and Linux Users**: You can proceed with the installation commands below.
 To install CloudS2Mask, clone this repository and proceed with manual installation.
 ```console
 git clone https://github.com/DPIRD-DMA/CloudS2Mask